steaklive/EveryRay-Rendering-Engine/README.md

 ![picture](screenshots/EveryRay_testScene_simple.png)

 # Overview
 "EveryRay" is a rendering engine which is written in C++ and which focuses on quick prototyping of graphical techniques and features.
 It is lightweight, easy to use and already contains many existing rendering solutions inside.
-The project is constantly improving when I have some free time for it:)

-Publicly supported APIs/platforms:
+Supported APIs/platforms (public):
 - Win64:
 - - DirectX 11
-- - DirectX 12 (WIP, not released yet)
+- - DirectX 12

 Video demonstrations (scroll down for screenshots):
 - https://youtu.be/_htQNxesr9U (to be updated)